 Now I have three, with a total of 30 participants.
 With greater demand for genre-specific book groups, that number is likely to increase this year.
 We shadow some local book awards, which really enthuses the readers, and are very fortunate to attend award ceremonies to meet the authors of the books they have been reading.
 We also have group reads, which have resulted in two cinema trips this year.
-Harry Potter Book Night We host a Harry Potter Book Night bi-annually, which is a lot of fun.
 Why reading for pleasure is important?
 Reading is one of the most accessible and affordable arts activities and its benefits are well documented – OECD research shows that reading for pleasure is the single most important indicator of a child’s future success.

 It’s even a more powerful factor in life achievement than socio-economic background.
 Books and reading transform lives and enrich our communities.
 The UK’s National Literacy Trust has released research which shows that interacting with others over books develops social and oral skills, leading to increased social interaction and oral language development, becoming a source of pleasure throughout life.
-The research also shows that reading for pleasure at school is strongly influenced by relationships between teachers and children, and children and families.
 Six things you can do to get boys reading more.
 The OECD consistently finds girls perform significantly better than boys in reading.

 This gap can also be observed across the Australian NAPLAN reading data.
 Research suggests reading more can improve literacy outcomes across a range of indicators.
 But girls typically read more frequently than boys, and have a more positive attitude toward reading.
 Six things you should do when reading with your kids.
 There is magic in stories.